Talandar99/shellfish/README.md

-# 🦪shellfish🦪
+# 🦪shellfish
-Setup scripts, ansible playbooks, guides and containerized apps, all in one place
+This repo contains a lot of scripts, configuration, guides etc that I think are/were usefull.

 ## Contents
 - [ansible_playbooks](ansible_playbooks)
 - [docker_containers](docker_containers)